Akita vs Akbash: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Nutrition planning for Akita versus Akbash involves different considerations.
 Akita (Large (70-130 lbs), moderate activity) has different caloric and macronutrient needs than Akbash (Large to Giant (75-140 lbs), moderate (1-1.5 hours daily) activity).
 Monthly food budgets reflect these differences: expect to spend more on Akita due to volume requirements.
-Health-condition-specific dietary needs also differ—Akita's associations with Orthopedic Conditions may warrant targeted nutrition, while Akbash's predisposition to Orthopedic Conditions calls for different dietary strategies.
+Health-condition-specific dietary needs also differ—Akita's associations with orthopedic problems may warrant targeted nutrition, while Akbash's tendency toward hip dysplasia and other orthopedic problems calls for different dietary strategies.
 Prospective owners should factor these recurring nutritional costs and complexity into their comparison of the two dogs.

 Living Space and Habitat Requirements